 Margashirsha Purnima is also known as ‘Dattatreya Jayanti’.
 Lord Dattatreya is known to be an avatar of the Trimurti (Brahma, Vishnu and Mahesh).
 As per the legends, in the Pradosh Kaal, on Margashirsha Purnima, Lord Dattatreya was incarnated on Earth and since then this day is observed as His birth anniversary.
 In South India particularly, special rituals are held in several temples dedicated to Lord Dattatreya.
 In some regions of India, Margashirsha Purnima is also referred as ‘Battissi Purnima’, ‘Korala Purnima’, ‘Naraka Purnima’, or ‘Margashirsha Poonam Udyatithi Purnima’.

-Margashirsha Purnima 2017 was on December 03 Sunday
+Margashirsha Purnima 2018 is on December 22 Saturday

 Rituals during Margashirsha Purnima:

 - On Margashirsha Purnima, devotees wake up very early and perform the ceremonious bath with the roots of Tulsi plant.
 While taking bath, one must chant ‘Om Namo Narayana’ or the Gayatri mantra.
 It is believed that taking a holy dip in the Ganga River on Margashirsha Purnima is considered very beneficial.